 Enhancing Security and Compliance

-Achieving robust endpoint visibility in IT/OT convergence is critical for security and compliance.
+Achieving full endpoint visibility in IT/OT convergence is critical for security and compliance.
 Here are some strategies to enhance both:

 Implementing Zero Trust Architectures